cloudspannerecosystem/autoscaler/terraform/gke/README.md

     kubectl apply -f autoscaler-pkg/ --recursive
     ```

+    The sample configuration creates two schedules to demonstrate autoscaling;
+    a [frequently running schedule][cron-frequent] to dynamically scale the
+    Spanner instance according to utilization, and an [hourly
+    schedule][cron-hourly] to directly scale the Spanner instance every hour.

 7. To prepare to configure the Autoscaler, run the following command:

     ```sh
-    envsubst < autoscaler-config/autoscaler-config.yaml.template > autoscaler-config/autoscaler-config.yaml
+    for template in $(ls autoscaler-config/*.template) ; do envsubst < ${template} > ${template%.*} ; done
     ```

 8. Next, to see how the Autoscaler is configured, run the following command to
     output the example configuration:

     ```sh
-    cat autoscaler-config/autoscaler-config.yaml
+    cat autoscaler-config/autoscaler-config*.yaml
     ```

-    Each stanza is used to configure a different Spanner instance.
-For the
+    These two files configure each instance of the autoscaler that you
+    scheduled in the previous step.
+Notice the environment variable
+    `AUTOSCALER_CONFIG`.
+You can use this variable to reference a configuration
+    that will be used by that individual instance of the autoscaler.
+This means
+    that you can configure multiple scaling schedules across multiple Spanner
+    instances.

+    If you do not supply this value, a default of `autoscaler-config.yaml` will
+    be used.

+    You can autoscale multiple Spanner instances on a single schedule by
+    including multiple YAML stanzas in any of the scheduled configurations.
+For
-    schema of the configuration, see the
+    the schema of the configuration, see the [Poller configuration]
-    [Poller configuration][autoscaler-config-params] section.
+    autoscaler-config-params] section.

 9. If you have chosen to use Firestore to hold the Autoscaler state as described
-    above, edit the above file, and remove the following lines:
+    above, edit the above files, and remove the following lines:

     ```yaml
      stateDatabase: